Country of origin: syria

-[i] Good day [name] !
-My name is [name] .
+[i] Good day [name]!
+My name is [name].
 And I will interview you today for the ‘Specially Unknown’ project for the Red Star Line Museum.
-Could you please tell me a little about yourself first?
+Can you perhaps tell me a bit about yourself first?
 What is your name?
-What country are you from?
+Which country do you come from?
 How old are you?

-[r] Good day [name] .
-I am [name] .
+[r] Good day [name].
+I am [name].
 I am 28.
 I am from Syria, Damascus.
-I live here in Belgium for about 3,5 years Yes.
+I have been living here in Belgium for 3.5 years.
+Yes.
 I study at the University of Antwerp.
-I am taking a master’s programme in ‘Organisation and Management’.
-I am now in the final phase of my master’s programme.
-I am… Yes, I am doing my thesis now.
+I am following a master’s degree ‘Management and organization’.
+I am now in the final phase of my master’s degree.
+I … yes I am doing my thesis now.
 And I’m doing pretty well.

-[i] And what have you done in Syria?
+[i] And what did you do in Syria?
 Did you study there?

-[r] Yes, I got a bachelor’s degree in economics from the University of Damascus.
-And yes, I studied there for 4 years.
-And after my studies I started working at the Red Cross.
+[r] Yes I have Bachelor in the economy of Damascus University University.
+And yes I studied there for 4 years.
+And after my studies I started working at Red Cross.
 Syrian Red Cross.
 I worked there for 3 years.
-Yes, I did.
+Yes.
 That was it.

-[i] And how was school for you?
+[i] And how was it at school for you?
 What was difficult or easy for you?

 [i] No. I mean in Syria.

-[r] I was quite a smart student.
+[r] I was reasonable, okay, A smart student.
 Reasonable enough to study.
-I liked going to school.
-I wasn’t a nerd or anything.
+I liked to go to school.
+I was not a ‘nerd’ or something.
 But I wasn’t a bad student either.

 [i] And what kind of child have you been?

-[r] I can’t say I was a bad kid.
-I was pretty good but also a little naughty in some cases.
-Yes, I had a lot of friends at school and… I almost know the place where I come from…yes I know a lot of people there and everyone knows me.
-It was reasonable…
+[r] I can’t say that I was a naughty child.
+I was pretty good but also a bit naughty in some cases.
+Yes I really had a lot of friends at school and … At the place where I come from I almost know … yes I know a lot of people there and everyone knows me.
+It was reasonable …

 [i] Do you mean the neighborhood of Damascus?

-Yes, the neighborhood where I come from.
-Jaraman.
-It was a very small village but it was next to the city of Damascus.
+[r] Yes the neighborhood where I come from.
+Jaramanah.
+It was a very small village but it was next to the Damascus city.

-[r] What was it like?
-It was quite a simple life.
-Not so much…No problem really.
-My childhood was fun.
-That period was one of the best periods of my life.
-I had a very warm and… I have a very warm family actually.
-Two sisters and my mom and dad were very good for me.
-Yes, it was very good.
+[r] How was it?
+It was fairly simple to live.
+Not so much … no problem actually.
+My childhood was very nice.
+That period was one of the best periods in my life.
+I had a very warm … I actually have a very warm family.
+Two sisters and my mom and my dad were very good for me.
+Yes it was very good.
 I don’t know what to say.

 [i] And did you have your own house there?

-[r] Yes, we had our own house.
-Yes, as I said, it was a simple life.
+[r] Yes we had our own house.
+Yes it was as I said a simple life.
 One of the most important things was to study.
-Yes, because we were such a middle-class family.
-We weren’t a rich family, but we weren’t very poor or anything.
-So the only way for me to reach my goal and achieve my ambitions in my life was to study.
-And working for myself on my own.
+Yes because we were such a middle class family.
+We were not a rich family but also not very poor or something.
+So the only way for me to reach my goal in my life and to reach my ambitions was to study.
+And work on myself for myself.
 To have a good life.
 Because I believed in that.
-That comes from my mom and dad.
-They were really like this… strong on that point.
-Studying comes first.
+That comes from my mum and dad.
+They were really like that … Strong for that point.
+Studying occurs.

 [i] And what was your parents’ profession?

-[r] My dad has been working as a chef for a long time, for 40 years.
+[r] My dad works for a very long time For 40 years as a chief.
 He works so much abroad to take care of his family.
 And my mom was just a housewife.

 [i] So he had to travel a lot to other countries?

-[r] That’s a bit… not really the case because… my daddy always comes on holiday to Syria.
-Yes, he had to travel a lot, but so he worked abroad.
-So he only comes to Syria on holiday.
+[r] That’s a bit … Not really the case because … My dad always comes on vacation to Syria.
+Yes he had to travel a lot but he worked abroad.
+So he only comes on vacation for Syria.
 For 1 month or 2 months a year.

-[i] And what was it like for you to see your father only 1 month a year?
+[i] And how was it for you to see your father only 1 month a year?

 [r] Yes as a child I really had a bit of difficulty.
-I had found it really difficult because I always wanted my daddy with us.
-As I got a little older, I started to realize why.
-Why my daddy always had to work abroad.
-Yes, because the situation in Syria was not optimal for him.
+I had found it really difficult because I always wanted my dad with us.
+But yes, when I got a little more or older I started to realize why it was.
+Why my dad always had to work abroad.
+Yes because the situation in Syria for him was not optimal.
 He wanted to be able to take good care of the family.
-So if he wanted, he decided to go abroad where he had a job.
+So if he wanted, he decided to go abroad where he had work.

 [i] Do you mean there was no work?

-[r] For him there was no good stable work to really stay in Syria.
+[r] For him was not a good stable work to really stay in Syria.
 So yes he always had to work abroad.
 And yes two months or a month a year to come to his family.

 [i] And the other family members?
-Cousins?
+Nephews and cousins?
 Do you have such a large family?

 [r] Yes amai.
-I really have a big family.
-The side of my dad about… I can’t count them because there are a lot of them.
+I really have a very large family.
+The side of my dad … I can’t count them because there are a lot.
 Ten brothers and sisters.
-And my mom’s side is about the same.
-And all these people have children and… So that was a really big family there.
-Yes that was a bit in the 70’s, 60’s… That’s how it was in Syria.
+And the side of my mom is about the same.
+And all those people also have children and … So that was really a very large family there.
+Yes that was a bit in the 70s, 60s … That’s how it was in Syria.
 People made so many children.
-But I really liked it very much.
-Because a big family around you is always nice.
-In cases of marriage you come together to celebrate all things.
+But I really enjoyed it.
+Because a big family always nice around you.
+In case of getting married or so special opportunity we come together to celebrate all things.

 [i] You said you have two sisters.
 Are they older or younger than you?

-[i] And is your family in Syria so far?
+[i] And is your family so far in Syria?
 Or where are your sisters?

-My family?
-My mother and the smallest sister still live in Syria.
-And my oldest sister recently moved to Switzerland.
+[r] My family?
+My mom and the smallest sister they still live in Syria.
+And my oldest sister has recently moved to Switzerland.
 About 10 months ago or so.
 She now lives there.
-And I came to visit.
+And I can visit her.

-[r] Yes, twice.
-The first time was 3 years after Syria.
-So I came after not having seen her for 3 years.
-That was the first member of my family I’ve seen since 3 years.
-It was a bit of an emotional moment.
-Yes, I didn’t know how to feel or anything.
+[r] Yes twice.
+The first time was from Syria after 3 years.
+So I came after No more seeing for 3 years.
+That was the first member of my family I have seen from 3 years.
+It was a bit of emotional moment.
+Yes I didn’t know how to feel or something.
 Because it was a bit weird.
 So yes.

-[i] I know that in Syria there are many people with different religions.
+[i] I know that there are many people with different religions in Syria.

-[i] And how were the relations between these people before the war?
-How were the social relations before the war?
+[i] And what were the relationships between these people before the war?
+How were the social relationships before the war?

-[i] I mean the relations between different cultures.
+[i] I mean the relationships between different cultures.

 [r] Between different religions?